Department of Laboratory Medicine

 |David Peaper, MD, PhD||Microbiology|

-|Henry Rinder, MD||Hematology and coagulation|
+|Henry Rinder, MD||Hematology and Coagulation|

 Level(s) of training: Postdoctoral

-Number of positions available per year: 1
+Number of positions available every two years: 1

 Duration of program: 2 years